youngdjn/changing-forests-website/content/authors/admin/_index.md

 # - Visitors
 ---

 I'm Derek Young, a Research Ecologist in the Department of Plant Sciences at UC Davis working at the intersection of **forest disturbance ecology** and **data science**.
+I also work part-time as a forest data scientist at [Vibrant Planet](https://www.vibrantplanet.net/).

 I collect and analyze data to inform forest management in an era of climate change, drought, and large high-severity wildfires.
 I rely as much on **large geospatial datasets** as on **field-based measurements** of forests.
 I work closely with forest managers in an effort to tailor my research to pressing forest management needs.